dta2810/databricks_app_ai_chatbot_w_images/README.md

 ## Known limitations

-- No support for image or other multi-modal inputs
 - The most common and officially recommended authentication methods for Databricks are supported: Databricks CLI auth for local development, and Databricks service principal auth for deployed apps.
 Other authentication mechanisms (PAT, Azure MSI, etc) are not currently supported.
 - We create one database per app, because the app code targets a fixed `ai_chatbot` schema within the database instance.
 To host multiple apps out of the same instance, you can:
   - Update the database instance name in `databricks.yml`